quarkusio/code.quarkus.io/README.md

 $ yarn start
 ```

-It will automatically update the Quarkus Launcher `extensions.json` list.
+It will automatically update the Code Quarkus App `extensions.json` list.

 Then provide a PR to request a merge on master.